A quick guide to things to do in Samobor, Croatia. Places to eat and must-see stops to explore. Written by Matea Sucic, a Samobor local.

-If you’re in Zagreb and looking to escape the city for the day, set your sights on Samobor.
+If you’re in Zagreb and looking to escape the city for the day, set your sights and visit Samobor.

-Samobor is a small city only 20 kilometres from Zagreb and just 5 kilometres away from the Slovenian border, perfect for a day trip.
+Samobor is a small city only 20 kilometers from Zagreb and just 5 kilometers away from the Slovenian border, perfect for a day trip.

-The beauty of this city lays in its historic architecture, beautiful nature and relaxing atmosphere.
-There are several spots you shouldn’t miss and we’ll give you the insider tips, so keep reading.
+The beauty of this city lies in its historic architecture, beautiful nature, and relaxing atmosphere.
+There are several spots you shouldn’t miss, and we’ll give you insider tips, so keep reading.

-Samobor is well connected with Zagreb by car or by the bus company “Samoborček” which can pick you up from main bus station or “Črnomerec” bus station and costs 28 Kuna for a one-way ticket.
-You can simply jump on the bus and purchase a ticket from the driver.
-If you don’t want to be at the mercy of the bus then a private transfer may be what you’re after.
-With prices starting at 340 kuna each way from Zagreb, it’s quite affordable and saves you having to wait around for buses.
+Samobor is well connected with Zagreb by car or the bus company “Samoborček,” which can pick you up from the central bus station or “Črnomerec” bus station costs 4 euro for a one-way ticket.
+You can jump on the bus and purchase a ticket from the driver.
+If you don’t want to be at the mercy of the bus, then a private transfer may be what you’re after.
+With prices starting at 46 euro each way from Zagreb, it’s pretty affordable and saves you from having to wait around for buses.

-Once you arrive in Samobor, you can easily get anywhere you need by foot.
+Once you arrive in Samobor, you can quickly get anywhere you need on foot.

-Above the main square, there is a church of St. Anastasia with a nice view over the main square.
+Above the main square is a church of St. Anastasia with a nice view over the main square.

 This small museum, situated in a lovely green park, has a little bit of everything; Samobor’s history, old documents, and art.
 It doesn’t take much time to pass through it, but it will keep you interested.

 Keep in mind that the museum is closed on Monday.
-Entrance fee is 15 Kuna for adults and 10 Kuna for children.
+The entrance fee is 2 euro for adults and 1.5 euro for children.

 Samobor Old Castle Hike

-Ruins of an old castle dating back to the 13th century in the middle of the forest are easily accessible from the center of the city.
-The ruins are a short 30-minute hike, but totally worth it.
-Such an easy hike is perfect to clear your mind and enjoy nature.
+The ruins of an old castle dating back to the 13th century in the middle of the forest are easily accessible from the city center.
+The ruins are a short 30-minute hike, but worth it.
+Such an easy hike is perfect for clearing your mind and enjoying nature.

-Samobor museum holds a medieval battle fair every year in March, under the hill where the castle is located.
-At the fair, you’ll see a military camp with fortifications, a medieval kitchen, and armored knights that wander about the city reminding you of days gone by.
+Samobor museum holds a medieval battle fair every year in March under the castle’s hill.
+At the fair, you’ll see a military camp with fortifications, a medieval kitchen, and armored knights that wander about the city, reminding you of days gone by.

-Some say this is the most beautiful cave in northwest Croatia with two halls, both 30 meters long, with a large crevice, and 19-meters high.
+Some say this is the most beautiful cave in northwest Croatia, with two halls, 30 meters long, a large crevice, and 19-meters high.
 It is a protected geomorphologic monument of nature.
-While you’re there, you can enjoy several local specialities in the restaurant “Kod Špilje”.
-Entrance to the cave is just 15 Kunas for adults and 10 Kunas for children – so cheap!
+The entrance to the cave is just 2 euro for adults and 1.5 euro for children – so cheap!
+While you’re there, you can enjoy several local specialties in the restaurant “Kod Špilje.”

 Kuca Pizze Kod Tomice

-If you like to play it safe, pizza is always the best choice.
+Pizza is always the best choice if you like to play it safe.
 This place offers the best pizza in town.
-Thick dough, amazing toppings, great choice and comfortable interior will keep you satisfied.
+Thick dough, amazing toppings, a great selection, and a comfortable interior will keep you satisfied.

-Samobor is also known for its pastry called kremšnita that includes a puff pastry base and custard cream.
+Samobor is also known for its pastry called kremšnita, which includes a puff pastry base and custard cream.

-The kremšnita here is s made using a special recipe that has been passed down through the generations in this pastry shop.
-The best part is that it only costs 8 kunas, which is just over 1 Euro!
+The kremšnita here is s made using a special recipe passed down through the generations in this pastry shop.
+The best part is that it only costs just over 1 euro!

 Scout Irish Pub

 Beer lovers will appreciate this place.
-This pub currently offers 500 different beers from all around the world (China, Japan, England, Ireland, Mexico to name a few), 12 Irish whiskeys and 8 Irish liqueurs.
+This pub currently offers 500 different beers worldwide (China, Japan, England, Ireland, and Mexico, to name a few), 12 Irish whiskeys, and 8 Irish liqueurs.
 The interior is decorated in “Irish style” with two large bars and separate rooms.

 Key Events and Festivals in Samobor